sweattep/modern_quotes/README.md

 >What you really have to judge is the timing and the chance to succeed.
 Sometimes if they don't succeed, it destroys them.
 So I think you just have to see what you’re dealing with personally.
 What kind of temperament he seems to have.
 How does he respond to negative play situations or hard coaching?

 >When my mother died, we had to choose from a photo album of coffins.
 I couldn't leave Apryl to bury me in one of them, so I made my own.

+>I accepted a job which was advertised as a full-time position on a team which turned out to be part-time position working only with the manager.
+In my first week, the hiring manager stopped me in the hall one afternoon and asked why I was still there.

+>Being confident that the candidate is moving in a direction of strength and brings something lacking to the team is best for building a strong organization.